Thomas & Friends merchandise: Take-n-Play Thomas & Friends

-Take-n-Play Thomas & Friends (formerly Take Along Thomas & Friends) is a series of die-cast 'Thomas' models made by Learning Curve and designed for preschool children.
+Take-n-Play (formerly Take Along) is a series of die-cast 'Thomas' models made by Learning Curve and designed for preschool children.
 The models have superseded the Ertl die-cast models range, which has now been discontinued.
 The two ranges are incompatible as the new models use special 'two-way' magnets instead of the hook-and-loop couplers provided on the Ertl models.

 First released at the start of 2002, the models are generally much chunkier, and considerably less accurate, than the Ertl range.
 Many items in the Ertl range were passable as 'scale' models of the TV Series characters, but the Take Along products are much more obviously toys.

 The range includes all the major and minor characters from the TV series and Movies, plus Mike, Culdee, and D199 from The Railway Series.
 The rolling stock models include many of the 'special' (non-speaking) trucks that have featured in single episodes, and the vehicles include the members of The Pack.
 As well as the individual characters, a number of play-sets have been produced, either containing two or more characters, or a single engine with play scene and DVD.
 Some specials have been produced with a metallic finish, and a few models are fitted with sound chips and lights.

 In 2006, two playsets called Train Yard Set and Working Hard Set were introduced.
 These were much bigger than other playsets, being more than 1×1 meters.
 Original sets were less than 30×30 centimeters.

 In 2010, Take-Along was bought by Mattel and became a Fisher-Price line, and renamed Take-n-Play.
 New characters were released and the old models were re-released with upgraded paints and faces.

 In 2013, the production of the Take-n-Play models was relocated to Thailand (whereas all prior models were manufactured in China, as were the Ertl range models).
 Coinciding with the move, further changes were made to the models, including redesigned wheels, updated faces that more closely resemble those of the CGI series rather than the model series, and other additional changes.

-In 2017, Mattel retooled the line into Thomas Adventures.
-There are characters from Journey Beyond Sodor: The Movie and other recent Thomas movies in this line as well as the models recycled from Take-n-Play.
+In 2017, Mattel retooled the line into Thomas & Friends Adventures.
+There are characters from Thomas & Friends: Journey Beyond Sodor (2017) and other recent Thomas films in this line as well as the models recycled from Take-n-Play.
 Some of these are just the Collectable Railway models repackaged.
 All of these models have hook couplings similar to Mattel's own trains that they made for Hot Wheels and Matchbox.
-The line was discontinued in December 2018 and was retooled to work with the TrackMaster range.
+The line was discontinued in December 2018 and was replaced by TrackMaster Push-Along.